0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

     pub transact_to: TransactTo,
     /// The value sent to `transact_to`.
     pub value: U256,
-    /// The data of the transaction.
+    /// The calldata of the transaction.
     pub data: Bytes,
     /// The nonce of the transaction.
 If set to `None`, no checks are performed. pub nonce: Option<u64>,